AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 * **`p`** (Object) Parameters object.
     * **`p._endTime`**  (string) Unix timestamp for the [End Time](#end-time) of the [Market](#market), as a hexadecimal string.
     * **`p._feePerEthInWei`**  (string) [Creator Fee](#creator-fee) (in Wei) that is collected for every 1 Ether worth of [Shares](#share) [Settled](#settlement), as a hexadecimal string.
-    * **`p._denominationToken`**  (string) Ethereum address of the token the Market is denominated in.
-Currently, Markets are only denominated in Ether (i.e., the [Cash](#cash) [contract](https://github.com/AugurProject/augur/blob/master/packages/augur-core/source/contracts/trading/Cash.sol) in Augur's smart contracts), but Augur is expected to support other tokens in the future.
     * **`p._designatedReporterAddress`**  (string) Ethereum address of the [Designated Reporter](#designated-reporter).
     * **`p._outcomes`**  (Array.&lt;string>) Array of names for all possible outcomes for the Market event.
     * **`p._topic`**  (string) Market [Topic](#topic).